-For a description of the term "maintenance capital utilized", please see the definition of the term "Available Cash before Reserves" discussed below.
-Maintenance capital expenditures in the 2022 Quarter and 2021 Quarter were \$21.9 million and \$26.2 million, respectively.

-(2) Includes PIK distributions attributable to the period and accretion on the redemption feature.
+- (1) For a description of the term "maintenance capital utilized", please see the definition of the term "Available Cash before Reserves" discussed below.
+Maintenance capital expenditures in the 2022 Quarter and 2021 Quarter were \$24.3 million and \$23.8 million, respectively. - (2) Includes PIK distributions and accretion on the redemption feature attributable to each period, and valuation adjustments to the redemption feature during the 2022 Quarter. - (3) On April 29, 2022, we sold our Independence HUB platform and recognized a gain on the sale of \$40.0 million, of which \$32.0 million was attributable to our 80% ownership interest.

-We define Available Cash before Reserves ("Available Cash before Reserves") as Net loss attributable to Genesis Energy, L.P. before interest, taxes, depreciation, depletion and amortization (including impairment, write-offs, accretion and similar items) after eliminating other non-cash revenues, expenses, gains, losses and charges (including any loss on asset dispositions), plus or minus certain other select items that we view as not indicative of our core operating results (collectively, "Select Items"), as adjusted for certain items, the most significant of which in the relevant reporting periods have been the sum of maintenance capital utilized, interest expense and cash tax expense.
+We define Available Cash before Reserves ("Available Cash before Reserves") as Net income (loss) attributable to Genesis Energy, L.P. before interest, taxes, depreciation, depletion and amortization (including impairment, write-offs, accretion and similar items) after eliminating other non-cash revenues, expenses, gains, losses and charges (including any loss on asset dispositions), plus or minus certain other select items that we view as not indicative of our core operating results (collectively, "Select Items"), as adjusted for certain items, the most significant of which in the relevant reporting periods have been the sum of maintenance capital utilized, interest expense and cash tax expense.
 Although, we do not necessarily consider all of our Select Items to be non-recurring, infrequent or unusual, we believe that an understanding of these Select Items is important to the evaluation of our core operating results.
 The most significant Select Items in the relevant reporting periods are set forth below.